Manishdev18/piora-backend/deployment-guide.md

 - `ALLOWED_HOSTS` = `.onrender.com,localhost,127.0.0.1`

 ### Optional Variables (if you use these features):
+**Note**: All these variables now have default values, so deployment will work without them.
+Set them only if you want to use these services:

 - `DATABASE_URL` = Your database connection string
 - `EMAIL_HOST` = SMTP server for sending emails
 - `EMAIL_PORT` = SMTP port (usually 587)